Language-agnostic Code-Switching in Sequence-To-Sequence Speech Recognition: APPROACH

 \section{APPROACH}

-As there are only very little data available and for most languages, there is no CS data at all, we propose a simplified data augmentation of the proposed method in \cite{seki2018end}.
-As it turned out to be an important factor in training the model, we also enable to set a specified relative amount of CS utterances in the training set.
+Inspired by \cite{seki2018end}, we applied a concatenation technique to generate our CS data.
 We concatenate the log-Mel features of different languages after each other.
 For the target labels, we also concatenate the respective labels after each other.
-During data augmentation, we only have three restrictions.
-First, we limit the amount of CS data set to a specific percentage.
-Meaning if we for example have a total of 100.000 utterances and we limit the CS part to 50\%, the new data set will contain 50.000 utterances of monolingual and 50.000 utterances of CS speech.
-In order to assure that all data is present in the new training set we first add each utterance that was not used in the data augmentation.
-If the proportional amount of monolingual utterances are not reached we randomly sample utterances and add them to the data, as well.
-When we analyzed our monolingual training data we saw that most utterances are less than 10 seconds long.
-Due to that our second restriction is that, the length of the CS data is restricted as well.
+We want to note, that the speakers are not the same in each language, as such the resulting data can not be considered CS data but more like pseudo-CS data.
+As it turned out to be an important factor in training the model, we enable to set a specified relative amount of CS utterances in the training set.
+During data augmentation, we only have two restrictions.
+First, we limit the amount of CS data to a specific percentage.
+As we need to define a restriction on how long concatenated utterances are allowed to be, we analyzed our monolingual training data.
+We saw that most utterances are less than 10 seconds long.
+Thus, our second restriction is that we limit the length of the CS data.
 25\% of the CS data was made to be five seconds, another 25\% up to 10 seconds another 25\% 15 seconds long.
 Utterances of 20 and 25 seconds each made up 12,5\% of the newly generated CS data.
-The last restriction is that speech of one language can only be followed by an utterance of another language, as it could not be considered CS otherwise.
 For each of the above-mentioned time ranges, we generate CS data the following way.
 First, a language is chosen randomly with an equally distributed probability.
 Afterward, an utterance is randomly picked out of all the sequences in that language.
 These steps are repeated until the CS duration of the sequence is up to two seconds shorter than the current time range.
+As we can see our data augmentation does not add any information about the language being transcribed and has no major restrictions.
+Keeping the process simple benefits an easier and more general usage of this approach.
+As, in intra-sentential CS cases, a word of the embedded language can be adapted to the grammar of the matrix language we believe that not predicting the language explicitly during decoding is also beneficial for training the model in a more general way.

+An example input feature is shown in the following Fig.~\ref{fig:PCS}.
+In a) a monolingual German utterance which was randomly picked as described above is depicted.
+In b) a second utterance, this time a monolingual English one was selected.
+The algorithm we propose now concatenates their logarithmic Mel features as well as their transcript and passes them as the model input and the ground truth for teacher forcing.